 It certainly simplifies things, and this is not always a bad strategy to adopt.

-However, I would suggest that one of the most important criteria for deciding on a presidential candidate is something I call Basic Presidential Competence.
-Basic Presidential Competence is set of character and intellectual dispositions that make it more likely, whether a candidate is Democrat or Republican (or something else), that the United States will emerge from the candidate’s tenure in office with greater political integrity.
+Basic Presidential Competence is set of character and intellectual dispositions that make it more likely that the United States will emerge from the candidate’s tenure in office with greater political integrity.

 Picture by Joshua Sukoff, courtesy of Unsplash

-A country’s political integrity is a type of inner strength and stability that increases the more the people in the nation believe that a president has a clear intention to act fairly and justly; to treat everyone with dignity; to pursue the well-being of the country and its citizens; and to put the good of the country above his own personal interests.
+A country’s political integrity is a type of inner strength and stability that increases the more people believe their president has a clear intention to act fairly and justly.

-When presidents do this, they strengthen a country’s political integrity, and the more likely the people in the nation are to continue to support the political process, even if they don’t agree with all of a president’s particular policies.
+When presidents do this, they strengthen a country’s political integrity.
+And the more likely the people in the nation are to continue to support the political process, even if they don’t agree with all of a president’s particular policies.

 Photo by Parker Johnson, courtesy of Unsplash

-The political integrity of a country is important because when people stop believing in the political process, they are more likely to resort to acts of domestic terrorism and violent revolution.[1]
+When people stop believing in the political process, they are more likely to resort to acts of domestic terrorism and violent revolution.[1]

-On the other hand, it is possible for a candidate to support all the policies you hold dear but to act in such a way that destroys political integrity.
-If this is the case, it would be better for you to vote for a candidate from another party who preserves political integrity.
 Voting for a candidate who favors your political policies but who weakens political integrity is a shortsighted move.
 Even if your candidate wins, the win is a Phyrric victory[2].
 For example, you may inadvertently encourage destructive social unrest and political violence by voting for a candidate who weakens the country’s political integrity.

-Back to Basic Presidential Competence
+Criteria of Basic Presidential Competence

 #3: The president (or candidate) shows a consistent effort to work with people from other parties and to listen to the concerns of all U.S. citizens.